sittkuma/meta-hd96/readme.txt

     Building a WiFi access point with hostapd-image

-    - follow the steps at "Creating connman-image"
-    - the last command should be replaced by this:
-      $ bitbake hostapd-image

-    - the uSD card image will be written to: tmp/deploy/images/sama5d27-hd96/hostapd-image-sama5d27-hd96.wic

-    - after booting the board the file /home/root/README_WIFI.txt will contain instructions about setting up a WiFi access point
+    After booting the board the file /home/root/README_WIFI.txt will contain instructions about setting up a WiFi access point.
+    /home/root/README_NB-IoT.txt contains instructions about how to start an NB-IoT connection and how to share it through WiFi.